AHuffmyer/larval_symbiont_TPC/online_notebooks/2025-11-18-ASCA-RNAseq-Analysis-Temperature-Parent-Effects.md

 - **PC2** explains approximately 15% of variance, capturing a secondary pattern
 - **PC3** explains approximately 10% of variance, representing a third pattern of coordinated gene expression

 Components beyond PC3 show diminishing returns with each explaining less than 5% of variance.
 This suggests that the main biological signals related to temperature and parent effects are captured in the first three components, which we'll examine in detail below.
+I've generated figures for PCs 4-6, but they explain only a minor portion of variance and are not reliable.

-## PC1: Primary Temperature and Parent Response Pattern
+## PC1: Primary Temperature Response Pattern

-The first principal component captures the largest source of variation in gene expression.
+The first principal component captures the largest source of variation in gene expression and describes changes in gene expression linearly across temperature.

 ### PC1 Effect Plot